Blog Post

 Overall care of both the interior and exterior of rental properties is a primary job of property management companies.
 It is essential to hire someone who has the ability to handle issues with plumbing, electrical, structural repairs, and landscaping.
 Some management companies employ their own staff to perform these tasks, while others subcontract out the work.

-• Is the company knowledgeable about local codes and inspections?
+• Is your company knowledgeable about local codes and inspections?
 Not following regulations can lead to unsafe living conditions and potential lawsuits.

 • What type of maintenance reserve is required?
 Many companies keep an account, funded by the owner, to pay for general repairs and maintenance.
 Insisting on a large dollar amount could lead to careless spending by the manager.
-Too small an amount might lead to the owner being asked frequently to reimburse the management company.
-It’s up to the owner to decide if the management company’s reserve requirement is fair and reasonable.
+But too small an amount can result in constant requests for reimbursement.
+It’s up to you to decide if the management company’s reserve requirement is fair and reasonable.

-• Does the management company mark up maintenance and repair costs?
+• Does your company mark up maintenance and repair costs?
 Let’s say a tenant needs a new doorknob.
-If the owner is paying a fee to have rental units maintained, plus reimbursing the company for the doorknob, the company should not be marking up the cost of the repair to make an additional profit.
+If you are paying a fee to have rental units maintained, plus reimbursing the company for the doorknob, the company should not be marking up the cost of the repair to make an additional profit.

-• Who is doing maintenance work and what type of screening is done on them?
-Anyone that the management company hires, either as an employee or a subcontractor, will have contact with tenants, their homes, and their belongings.
+• Who does your maintenance work and what type of screening is done on them?
+Anyone that the management company hires, either as an employee or a subcontractor, will have contact with your tenants, their homes, and their belongings.
 As an owner, it is important to know the company has vetted these workers with background checks and screening.

 As with any business relationship, both parties must have confidence in who they choose to partner with.
 When looking for a leasing and management company, owners should feel free to ask for references.
 It is perfectly reasonable to want to ensure that the company has a good reputation for ethics, integrity, and transparency.

-Basic information about the type, number, and location of properties serviced will tell the owner whether a management company has the right type of experience.
-The owner will want to make sure they know how to deal with things such as homeowners associations or out-of-state owners, if those apply.
-They will also want to thoroughly review the contract to be sure they are clear on the terms, fees, and conditions for cancellation.
+Basic information about the type, number, and location of properties serviced will tell you whether a management company has relevant experience.
+For example, making sure they know how to deal with things such as homeowners associations or an out-of-state owner if those apply.
+In addition, it’s important to thoroughly review the contract to be sure that the terms, fees, and conditions for cancellation are clear.

 Some questions that might not immediately come to mind but can give even more data are:

-• Does the owner have to go through the management company if they want to sell the property?
-This is not necessarily a bad thing, but it can come as a surprise if the owner decides to sell.
+• Do I have to go through the management company if I want to sell the property?
+This is not necessarily a bad thing, but it can come as a surprise when an owner decides to sell.
 It is best to be clear about the terms of the contract and satisfied with any restrictions it entails.

-• What types of reports will the management company provide?
+• What types of reports will your management company provide?
 Owners will want details about their investment in the form of financial reports, tenant data, work order completion, and maintenance expenses.
-The type and frequency of the reports should be something agreed upon up front.
+The type and frequency of the reports should be something agreed upon upfront.

-• What is the property management company’s experience with evictions?
+• What is your company’s experience with evictions?
 Extensive experience with evicting tenants might indicate poor screening practices.
-That being said, owners need someone who knows the laws and procedures.
-The owner and manager should have agreed-upon timelines for rent grace periods and evictions.
+However, owners need someone who knows the laws and procedures.
+The owner and manager should have agreed-upon rules for when an eviction is necessary.

 • How long, on average, do units stay vacant?
 Part of a leasing and property management company’s job is to market the property and find renters.
 If apartments are sitting empty for extended periods of time, the company’s marketing plan might not be effective.